ChristianFJung/NotebookToWebApp/article.md

 #### What does the script do?

 1. Converts NB to .py: `jupyter nbconvert   --to script YOURNAME.ipynb`
-2. Removes all ipython com
-3. mands (includes the call to the script):
+2. Removes all ipython commands (includes the call to the script):
    `awk '!/ipython/' YOURNAME.py >  temp.py && mv temp.py app.py && rm YOURNAME.py`
 4. Runs the local streamlit app:`streamlit run app.py`